Stepper: Aligners vs. steppers

-Before steppers, wafers were exposed using mask aligners, which pattern the entire wafer at once.
+Before steppers, wafers were exposed using mask aligners, which patterned the entire wafer at once.
 Masks for these systems would contain many individual ICs patterned across the mask.
 Between each step, the operator would use a microscope to align the wafer with the next mask to be applied.
 During the 1970s, aligners generally worked at a one-to-one magnification, which limited the amount of detail on the wafer to about whatever could be produced on the mask.

 As feature sizes shrank, following Moore's law, the construction of these complex multi-chip masks became very difficult.
 In 1975, GCA introduced the first step-and-scan camera, which simplified the process of making masks.
 In this system, a single parent mask, known as the reticle, was produced at large scale so it could be mechanically robust.
 This was imaged through a photographic projector, shrinking the projected image 5 to 10 times.
 The mechanism imaged the reticle onto a photographic plate, moved the reticle to another position, and repeated this process.
 The result was a mask containing many precise images of the original reticle pattern.

 GCA continued development of the hardware as a direct-to-wafer system, eliminating the need to produce a mask from the reticle and instead using the reticle to expose the wafer directly.
 Because the reticle was at a much larger scale than the final image, the resolution could be improved, as this was formerly limited to the resolution of the mask itself.
 To pattern the entire wafer, the mask is repeatedly moved, or stepped, across the surface of the wafer.
 This requires the stepping mechanism to be incredibly accurate, demanding precise alignment.
 The alignment process is normally automated, eliminating manual operation.
 As each exposure takes as long as the entire mask in an aligner, steppers are inherently slower to use than aligners, so aligners remain in use for roles where higher resolutions are not required.